MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/using-plugins/index.md

 ### Running the `RouteRequest` function

 Finally, you can invoke the `RouteRequest` function from your main file using the code below.
 Notice how we're passing in the kernel to the `Orchestrator` object when we instantiate it.
-This will allow the `Orchestrator` object to access the kernel so it can run the `GetIntent`, `GetNumbers`, `Sqrt`, and `Multiply` functions.
+This will allow the `Orchestrator` object to access the kernel so it can run the `getIntent`, `GetNumbers`, `Sqrt`, and `Multiply` functions.

 # [C#](#tab/Csharp)